Division of Teacher Education and Leadership

-Richard Black, Ed.D., Assistant Professor in Education
+Richard Black, Ed.D., Assistant Professor of Education

-Theresa Carfagno, Ed.D., Assistant Professor in Education
+Theresa Carfagno, Ed.D., Assistant Professor of Education

-Dominic Cotugno, Ed.D., Associate Professor in Education
+Dominic Cotugno, Ed.D., Associate Professor of Education

-Ana Marjanovic-Shane, Ph.D., Assistant Professor in Education
+Ana Marjanovic-Shane, Ph.D., Associate Professor of Education

-Terri Wiediman-Rouse, Ed.D., Assistant Professor in Education
+Teri Wiediman-Rouse, Ed.D., Assistant Professor of Education

 Robert Mulligan, OSFS, M.A., M.Ed., Chaplain, Instructor Education Department

-A minimum Career GPA of 2.00 and a minimum Major GPA of 2.00 are required for graduation from the College; however, a Major and Career GPA of 2.80 or above is required for Certification (Praxis II scores must be one standard deviation above qualifying score for GPS 2.80-2.99).
+A minimum Career GPA of 2.00 and a minimum Major GPA of 2.00 are required for graduation from the College; however, a Major and Career GPA of 2.80 or above is required for Certification (Praxis and PECT scores must be one standard deviation above qualifying score for GPA 2.80-2.99).
 Courses Required in the Major comprise the Major GPA.
 Unless indicated, students must earn a grade of C- (1.70) or better in courses both Required in the Major and Also Required in order to successfully complete the College requirements for either of the Majors.
 Majors may need to re-take courses with C- grades if their Career GPA is less than what is required by the Pennsylvania Department of Education (PDE) for Certification or if a higher grade is required to demonstrate competency as identified by the department.